ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   cryptographic proof of the identity of the manufacturer is also provided.

-* Software Measurement is the mechanism that reports the state of mutable software components on the device, and can assure network managers that they have known, authentic software configured to run in their network.
+* Software Measurement is the mechanism that reports the state of mutable software components on the device, and can assure administrators that they have known, authentic software configured to run in their network.

 Using these two interlocking mechanisms, RIV is a component in a chain of procedures that can assure a network operator that the equipment in